 All University Departments.

-The department should process the honorarium transaction as an unencumbered disbursement.
+The department should process the honorarium transaction as a Non PO invoice in the MyUFMarketplace.

-- If the arrangement includes reimbursement for travel expenses, these expenses may be included on the same unencumbered voucher as the honoraria payment
+- If the arrangement includes reimbursement for travel expenses, these expenses may be included on the same Non PO invoice as the honoraria payment

 Disbursements: (352) 392-1241